XrizZ/GLFontRenderer/README.md

 - Helvetica_italic_outline1_12
 etc.

 Hit Save to complete the process.
 All there is to do now, is to copy the two files for that font into the fonts folder of your software.
+Unless you want to use Signed Distance Field Textures, in that case, proceed the next chapter.

 ### Converting Texture to Signed Distance Field Texture
-3 step process:
+This is a 3 step process.

-#### BMFont:
+#### BMFont
+First, use the BMFont Generator, as described above, however, the use the following settings that may differ form what you've used before.
 - font size: 400px
 - bitmap size: 8192x4096
 - smoothing enabled